Language selection

 How it works

-- Scientists at Canadian Space Agency headquarters receive the Bio-Analyzer's results through the ISS communications system and transfer them to the researcher.
+4. Scientists at CSA headquarters receive the Bio-Analyzer's results through the ISS communications system and transfer them to the researcher.

 Blood testing gives doctors and scientists a closer look at many cells and biomarkers in the blood that can be associated with different diseases or disorders.
 By observing cell numbers and biomarker levels, medical professionals can intervene quickly and prevent serious illness.